No more TDS Stress! Avoid Penalties

 • In respect of payment of interest on long-term bonds to a non-resident under section 194LC.

-• The Finance Act 2016 relaxed the applicability of Section 206AA in case of payments made to non-resident in the nature of interest, royalties, fees for technical services and payments on the transfer of any capital asset.
-Section 206AA would not apply to such non-resident recipient if the following details and documents are furnished to the payer (Rule 37BC inserted vide Notification No. 53/2016):
+• The Finance Act 2016 relaxed the applicability of Section 206AA in case of payments made to non-residents in the nature of interest, royalties, fees for technical services and payments on the transfer of any capital asset.
+Section 206AA will not apply to such non-resident recipient if the following details and documents are furnished to the payer (Rule 37BC inserted vide Notification No. 53/2016):

 • Name, email ID, contact number;